 When Kemp 360 Central Licensing is selected, a screen (similar to the one above) appears.
 If this screen does not appear, you are not using the correct version of the LoadMaster.
 Contact a Kemp representative if this is the case.

 1. Type the IP address or FQDN of Kemp 360 Central in the Host text box.

 2. Type the Port to access Kemp 360 Central on in the Port text box.

 3. Click Activate.

-The LoadMaster contacts the KEMP 360 Central server on the IP address and port specified and requests a license.
-The notice below then appears.
+The LoadMaster contacts the Kemp 360 Central server on the IP address and port specified and requests a license.

-In addition to providing licensing, LoadMaster instances can be managed by KEMP 360 Central.
-Newly licensed LoadMasters are not added to the management domain by default and must be manually configured for management as follows.
+In addition to providing licensing, LoadMaster instances can be managed by Kemp 360 Central.
+Newly licensed LoadMasters are added to the management domain automatically after you enter your Kemp 360 credentials.